 The following comments were all made by inmates who took part in the “Lament and Laughter” retreats held at Prisons:

 The volunteers were so patient and understanding.
 Really helped us understand and answered all our questions.
 They made us feel worthwhile and let us know there is hope.
-(ND)“(I appreciated) the feeling of freedom in Christ.” an inmate.
-(MT)
+(ND)

 were I was trapped; and you all brought me back into the light with the